Easter Safety Tips for Pet Parents

-No!
-Grapes are extremely toxic to cats and dogs and although scientists aren’t entirely sure why, they do agree that dried grapes are even more toxic to our pets.
+Although scientists aren’t entirely sure why they do agree that dried grapes are even more toxic to our pets.
 This means currents, sultanas and raisins could result in kidney failure in your pet.

 Unlike chocolate, it’s not a case of size or quantity eaten.
 There have been cases of a single grape killing an 80kg Great Dane and a 2kg Yorkshire Terrier surviving, as there’s no definitive answer to why they’re so bad for dogs, you should never let your pet have any.

-What flowers are poisonous to cats and dogs?
+What plants are poisonous to cats and dogs?

-- It’s common knowledge that lilies are toxic to cats, but did you know just brushing up against the flower can do damage?
-You might think your cat has enough common sense to not eat something poisonous but have you ever noticed how easily the pollen falls from lilies?
+- Lilies are toxic to cats, and just brushing up against the flower can do damage.
+You might think your cat has enough common sense to not eat something poisonous, but have you ever noticed how easily the pollen falls from lilies?
 The huge leaves on this flower mean that just walking too close to a vase could be enough to leave your cat seriously ill.
 Given how meticulous most cats are about their grooming, the pollen can easily be ingested which can lead to kidney failure.

 - Many species of lily can also be toxic to dogs.

-- Irises and chrysanthemums are also very popular in flower arrangements this time of year, these can be poisonous to cats too so it’s best you avoid having them in your home.
+- Irises and chrysanthemums are also very popular in flower arrangements this time of year, these can be poisonous to cats too so you should avoid having them in your home.

-- Daffodils may be an iconic springtime staple but the flower, leaves and the bulb can be very toxic to cats and dogs.
-Luckily the most poisonous part of the daffodil is the bulb and it tastes very bitter so not many pets will be looking to eat them.
+- Daffodils may be an iconic springtime staple, but the flower, leaves and bulb can be very toxic to cats and dogs.
+Luckily the most poisonous part of the daffodil is the bulb, and it tastes very bitter so not many pets will be looking to eat them.
 But if you’ve got a very playful pup and your bulbs aren’t buried very deeply, make sure they’re not dug up to double as a toy to chase across the garden.

 Prevention is always better than cure.
 Some basic training and safety can do 99% of the work when it comes to keeping your pet safe.